-30.1 The Chief Financial Officer, in consultation with the Council management team shall review these Regulations on a regular basis, ideally annually.
+30.1 The Chief Financial Officer, in consultation with the SLT shall review these Regulations on a regular basis, generally triennially.
 Minor update changes to financial regulations are delegated to the Chief Financial Officer in consultation with the Chief Officer Audit and Risk.
 Financial regulations will be published on the Intranet.
-Financial regulations will be reviewed by the Executive Committee at least every 3 years.
+Financial regulations should be reviewed by the Executive Committee at least every 3 years.